Permanental Analog of the Rank-Nullity Theorem for Symmetric Matrices: Introduction

-though the tightness of this inequality is not yet known.
-In a probabilistic setting, they further showed that for a uniformly random nonsingular matrix \( A \) over a finite field, the probability that \( \rho_{\per}(A \mid A) = n \) tends to \( 1 \) as \( n \to \infty \), thus providing asymptotic support for the conjecture.
-Fanaï~\cite{fanai2012permanent} explored the connection of \( \rho_{\per}(A )\) with the existence of partial transversals in additive Latin squares, particularly those arising from group-theoretic structures like Cayley tables.

 For a symmetric matrix, it is known that the rank equals the number of nonzero eigenvalues, while the nullity corresponds to the number of zero eigenvalues.
 In this paper, we demonstrate that a similar relationship exists for the permanental roots of a symmetric matrix.
-Specifically, we prove a permanental analog of the rank–nullity theorem for several classes of symmetric matrices, including nonnegative symmetric matrices, positive semi-definite matrices, and symmetric matrices corresponding to balanced signed graphs.
-We also provide a necessary and sufficient condition under which the identity $\rho_{\mathrm{per}}(A) + \eta_{\mathrm{per}}(A) = n$ holds for arbitrary symmetric matrices.
+We show that the identity $\rho_{\mathrm{per}}(A) + \eta_{\mathrm{per}}(A) = n$ holds for several matrix classes, including nonnegative symmetric matrices, positive semidefinite matrices, and symmetric matrices corresponding to balanced signed graphs.
+We also provide a necessary and sufficient condition under which the identity $\rho_{\mathrm{per}}(A) + \eta_{\mathrm{per}}(A) = n$ holds for $\{0,\pm1\}$-symmetric matrices.
+Our work demonstrates that despite the \#P-hardness of permanent computation, permanental rank and nullity exhibit surprising algorithmic tractability for some classes of matrices.

 The remainder of the paper is structured as follows.
 Section \ref{perliminaties} introduces the necessary definitions, notations, and some preliminary results.
 Section \ref{mainresults} presents our main theorems, establishing the permanental rank-nullity relationship for a few classes of symmetric matrices, and discusses counterexamples where this relation fails.
 Finally, Section \ref{futuredirections} outlines directions for future work.